EdDataScienceEES/tutorial-Zhizhou-Cao/index.md

 <center><img src="Images/boxplot_sepal_length.png" alt="Img"/></center>

 From the above two plots, we can see the same species are tend to cluster together.
-Now that we know that there is a clear difference in structural traits between species.
+Now we know that there is a clear difference in structural traits between species.

 <a name="section2"></a>